 CHARLOTTE — Two athletes from North Carolina have been picked to represent Special Olympics North Carolina (SONC) at the 2023 Special Olympic Games in Berlin, June 17-25.

-In a media release, President and CEO of SONC Keith L. Fishburne announced that Phillip Blount IV of Charlotte will compete in athletics and Erin Cagle of Raleigh will compete in artistic gymnastics.
+Phillip Blount IV of Charlotte will compete in athletics and Erin Cagle of Raleigh will compete in artistic gymnastics, announced SONC President and CEO Keith L. Fishburne.

 Accompanying the athletes, are two head coaches: Jake Harvey from Banner Elk will be the head coach for cycling, and James Price from Trinity will be the head coach for bocce.